Learn how to manage your promo codes, from creating to editing and giving out specific permissions with the help of Kotobee Author.

 Editing code's permissions

 Click on the code's Permissions button to view the list of current permissions allowed.
 Permission scopes will be highlighted in different colors.
 You may delete any of the current permissions from the list.
 To add global access to the library, click on the Add global access over library button.
 To add access to a certain book or category, simply type in the first few letters in the relevant fields, and select the book or category from the list that will appear.

 Adding code permissions

-be set from the library Settings subsection.
+In the case of private libraries, you can limit the number of devices that can access the library, using Kotobe's Device DRM, which can be set from the library's Settings subsection.
 When clicking on Devices for any user, you will see the different devices used to connect to the library.
-If the user complains that he had replaced his device, you can simply click on Clear all devices to reset the list for him.
+If the user complains that they've replaced their device, you can simply click on Clear all devices to reset the list for them.

 By clicking on the Dashboard button you will be able to open all of the information on that promo code from one screen.